Before Visiting Turkey Tips

 One day a friend joked that maybe they had a pill for that.
 So I did what any wise person would, I checked to see if Amazon did.
 THEY DID!

-They worked marvelously.
+They also work marvelously.
 Definitely give them a try when traveling abroad.

 3. Keep Tissues on Hand